Skip to content

 • the competent authority for the DORA matters is the prudential / conduct supervisor designated under Article 46 of DORA, not the national cybersecurity authority designated under NIS2;

-• the supervisory regime is the one in DORA Chapter VII (Articles 46–56), not the NIS2 Chapters VII (Articles 31–37) and VIII.
+• the supervisory regime is the one in DORA Chapter VII (Articles 46–56), not NIS2 Chapter VII (Articles 31–37).

 In practice, the national NIS2 transposition typically addresses this allocation explicitly — either by disapplying NIS2 Article 23 reporting for in-scope financial entities, or by routing financial-entity notifications through the DORA channels and treating that as equivalent for NIS2 purposes.
 The exact mechanism depends on each Member State's transposing law.